 Text on screen: PIMCO

 All investments contain risk and may lose value.
-Investing in the bond market is subject to risks, including market, interest rate, issuer, credit, call risk, inflation risk, and liquidity risk.
+Investing in the bond market is subject to risks, including market, interest rate, issuer, credit, inflation risk, and liquidity risk.
 The value of most bonds and bond strategies are impacted by changes in interest rates.
 Bonds and bond strategies with longer durations tend to be more sensitive and volatile than those with shorter durations; bond prices generally fall as interest rates rise, and low interest rate environments increase this risk.
 Reductions in bond counterparty capacity may contribute to decreased market liquidity and increased price volatility.
-Bond investments may be worth more or less than the original cost when redeemed Investing in foreign denominated and/or domiciled securities may involve heightened risk due to currency fluctuations, and economic and political risks, which may be enhanced in emerging markets.
-Equities may decline in value due to both real and perceived general market, economic, and industry conditions.
-Commodities contain heightened risk, including market, political, regulatory and natural conditions, and may not be appropriate for all investors.
+Bond investments may be worth more or less than the original cost when redeemed.
+Mortgage- and asset-backed securities may be sensitive to changes in interest rates, subject to early repayment risk, and while generally supported by a government, government-agency or private guarantor, there is no assurance that the guarantor will meet its obligations.
+Equities may decline in value due to both real and perceived general market, economic and industry conditions.
 Diversification does not ensure against loss.

 Statements concerning financial market trends or portfolio strategies are based on current market conditions, which will fluctuate.
 There is no guarantee that these investment strategies will work under all market conditions or are appropriate for all investors and each investor should evaluate their ability to invest for the long term, especially during periods of downturn in the market.
 Investors should consult their investment professional prior to making an investment decision.
 Outlook and strategies are subject to change without notice.